openplanet-nl/nadeoapi-docs/docs/auth.md

 {"audience":"NadeoLiveServices"}
 ```

-Note that if you don't provide a json body, you get a token for audience `NadeoServices`.
 See a mapping of APIs and available audiences [here](#base-urls-and-audiences).
+Note that if you don't provide a json body, you get a token for the audience `NadeoServices`.

 This will give you a [JSON web token](https://en.wikipedia.org/wiki/JSON_Web_Token) together with a refresh token: